synfinner/SocketTrack/README.md

 </head>
 ```

+## Additional JavaScript Execution

+One of the other features of this script is that it has an `eval()` statement which will get dynamically updated based on a websocket server messages.
+This allows one to inject whatever JavaScript that they want from the server.

+In this repository, the `command.txt` file just throws an alert and a DOM body update.
+There are, of course, several other things that can be done with such control.
+This is nice becasue now we don't have to deal with manually editing the server code, killing the process, and starting the server again just to push new commands.

 ## Use case

 On a site I control, I added `ws.js` to the head section of the site's main template file.
 This causes the websocket tracking to be executed on any page that a user visits.
 This provides background tracking of user site interaction without intrusive nature.
 There are a few reasons that this can be useful.
 Simply tracking users is one example.